-Impoundments typically have lower Secchi depth transparencies than natural lakes due to their elongated shape (longer wind fetch), and larger watersheds.
-This results in greater water and sediment runoff.
-Median Secchi depths for 2019-2022 were lower for impoundments than natural lakes at 5.1 and 7.6 feet respectively (Figure 9).
+Impoundments typically have lower Secchi depth transparencies than natural lakes due to their elongated shape (longer wind fetch) and larger watersheds sediment runoff.
+Median Secchi depths for 2023-2024 were lower for impoundments than natural lakes at 5.7 and 7.3 feet respectively (Figure 9).
 Surface mine lakes may not follow trends like manmade or natural lakes.
-The two lakes in this group had the highest median Secchi depth at 22.6 feet of other lake types.
+Surface mine lakes had the highest median Secchi depth at 26.05 feet.